top of page

 Funky D Vines

 We planted a small vineyard in 2016 and one thing has led to another ever since.
-The early years are described by scrolling through the presentation below.
+The early years are described by scrolling through this presentation below:

 Here's a brief summary so far: